Edisto Island

-Edisto Island is one of South Carolina's Sea Islands, the larger part of which lies in Charleston County, with its southern tip in Colleton County.
+Edisto Island is an American island, one of South Carolina's Sea Islands, the larger part of which lies in Charleston County, with its southern tip in Colleton County.
 Edisto Beach is in Colleton County, and the Charleston County part of the island is unincorporated.

 The island, the town, and the Edisto River are named after the historic Edistow people, a Native American sub-tribe of the Cusabo Indians, who inhabited the island as well as nearby mainland areas.

 History

 Indigenous peoples often had fishing camps on the islands, using them seasonally.
 The historic Edisto people are known to have occupied the island as well as mainland areas and traded with the upcountry Catawba.
 The sub-tribe became extinct during the colonial period.
 The Wassamasaw Tribe of Varnertown Indians is a group of descendants of various tribes, including Edisto, who intermarried and who have occupied a settlement between Summerville and Moncks Corner in Berkeley County, South Carolina.
 In 2009, they gained state recognition as an Indian Tribe, one of nine tribes to do so.